ShaneWilmes/WordGuessGame/README.md

 ### Usage
 Just make a pull request with a comment.

--- ShaneWilmes @GitHub Production.
-Completed April 2022 --
+-- by ShaneWilmes Completed April 2022 --